FAIRmat-NFDI/nyaml/docs/tutorials/tutorials.md

     </field>
     ```

-`open_enum` says along with the listed items other items are also valid while initializing the NeXus object.
+`open_enum` defines that along with the listed items other items are also valid while initializing the NeXus object.

 #### Keyword `xref`
 The `xref` keyword (which can only be used inside the keyword `doc`) is used to refer any other ontology or any other standard (such as `ISO`).
 The `xref` in the example `doc` will reflect the information inside the XML `doc`.
 Note that the `xref` keyword is only available in the `YAML` representation and will be transformed into its textual representation inside the `doc` text in `XML`.